danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-11-schedule-github-pages-rebuild-with-github-actions.md

           USER_TOKEN: ${{ secrets.USER_TOKEN }}
 ```

-This file first defines the name of the workflow, which is the name that will show up in the GitHub Actions portal.
+This file first defines the name of the workflow, which will show up in the GitHub Actions portal.
 It then tells the workflow to trigger every day at `6:01 pm`.

-Note that the cron expression must be wrapped in **single quotations**.
+> Note that the cron expression must be wrapped in **single quotations**!

 The file then defines the jobs to run, which in this case only performs a `refresh` job with a single step that defines a name, a `run` command as well as an `env` field that specifies environment variables.

-The `run` command triggers a `curl` command that performs a `POST` request to the `pages/builds` endpoint for my website's api.
-For authentication, it provides an GitHub personal access token (PAT) via a `USER_TOKEN` variable.
+The `run` command triggers a `curl` command that performs a `POST` request to the `pages/builds` endpoint.
+For authentication, it provides an GitHub personal access token via a `USER_TOKEN` variable.

-The final piece of the puzzle is to first create an access token, then create a GitHub repository secret to provide the token to the script.
+The final piece of the puzzle is to create a private access token (PAT), then create a GitHub repository secret to provide the token to the script.

 To create a PAT, first go to your personal GitHub settings and locate "Developer settings" in the menu:

 ![GitHub Settings menu screenshot]({{page.assets}}github-settings-2.jpg){:width="400px"}

-Here, create a new personal access token and make sure to copy it.
+Create a new token and make sure to copy it!
 Once you close the creation form, you can't get it back.

-The final step is to define the `USER_TOKEN` environment variable that we refer to in the workflow that we created earlier.
+The final step is to define the `USER_TOKEN` variable that we refer to in the workflow we created earlier.
 You define the environment variable as a [GitHub Secret]({{page.github-secret}}) under your repository settings:

 ![GitHub Secrets menu screenshot]({{page.assets}}github-secrets.jpg){:width="400px"}